 Matera – Basilicata

 First, it is a unique city of unparalleled beauty that offers incredible emotions.
-It saw a vital influx of tourists nationally and internationally from then on.
-Most importantly, they were all mesmerized by the timeless charm of the Sassi (caves in an old town), declared a World Heritage Site by UNESCO in 1993.
+From then on, it saw a vital influx of tourists nationally and internationally.
+Most importantly, they were all mesmerized by the timeless charm of the Sassi (caves in an old town), which was declared a World Heritage Site by UNESCO in 1993.
 No wonder it was named the European Capital of Culture 2019.

 The attractive historical center of Matera namely offers a maze of alleys, passages, stairs, panoramic squares, and churches carved in the rock.